 Many schools update their websites regularly, some teachers maintain blogs and many home and school associations have social networking sites.
 Ask your child's teacher if there is a preferred way to communicate with each other and about other resources that may be useful.

 Who do I approach when I have concerns?

-- If you need extra help or have general questions, your school principal and school office staff is there to help.
+- If you need extra help or have general questions, your school principal and school office staff are there to help.
 Contact the school office for things like school registration, accessing the school after hours for community events and school transcripts.

 - If you still have unanswered questions or you feel your questions cannot be answered by the principal, reach out to the Public Schools Branch or La Commission scolaire de langue française.

 Report any incidents of bullying to your school principal.

 Where can I learn more about health or social services that may help my child do better in school?

 Talk to your child’s teacher, guidance counsellor, resource teacher or administration to find out what help is available.

 Student well-being teams work in several families of schools across the province to advise, consult and provide direct service to children and youth who are struggling with mental, social and physical health issues.